-CASA assessments can help to prevent a crisis, by matching needs to programs and services, by putting together short term plans with long term options.
-Long term care options consist of level of care assessment, Medicaid personal care aide service, Medicaid shared aide services, consumer directed personal assistance program, private duty nursing, nursing home placement an nursing home community.
+CASA assessments can help to prevent a crisis by matching needs to programs and services and putting together short term plans with long term options.
+Long term care options may include a Level of Care assessment and/or one or more of the following Medicaid programs; Personal Care Aide services, Shared Aide services, Consumer Directed Personal Assistance services and Private Duty Nursing services.
 Individuals may need just a little assistance to maintain their independence in their residence.
-Whatever the need; whatever the call, CASA will respond with suggestions and recommendations, giving the client and the family the information they need to make the best decision.
+CASA nurses may also assess clients for alternative living options, such as a Foster Family Care Home or Nursing Home Placement.
+Whatever the need CASA will respond with suggestions and recommendations, giving the client and their family the information they need to make the best decision on the appropriate level of care.

-As the Medicaid Redesign Team initiatives continue, CASA has seen the transition of the majority of their Long Term Home Health Care Program (LTHHCP) clients to one of the four Managed Long Term Care programs in the county.
-These transitions have moved slowly and the LTHHCP waiver was extended twice in order to allow all of these clients to move over to MLTCs.
-At the end of 2015, we still had LTHHCP clients who had not transitioned.
-PCA and CDPAP Level II clients have been moving at a slow pace as well.
+As the Medicaid Redesign Team initiatives continue, CASA has seen all of the Long Term Home Health Care Program (LTHHCP) clients transition to one of the four Managed Long Term Care programs in the county.
+PCA and CDPAP Level II clients have started to transition at a slow pace.